CrazyRedMachine/WavepassReader/README.md

 There is a passthrough mode which can be activated by setting `bool g_passthrough = false;` to `true` in `WavepassReader.ino`.
 In this mode the arduino just acts as a TTL to USB adapter (so no real use for this one either) and will forward any message to and from the card reader to the computer.

+# Press key on boot

+I repurposed an old motherboard as a bartop, and got error messages on boot with "Press F1 to continue".

+I took advantage of this card reader to press F1 for me.

+Uncomment the `#define PRESS_KEY_ON_BOOT` to use this feature.
+You can set the key, the delay before press and the press duration.

 # Keypad support

 Keypad is supported for all reader models through the 10-pin central connector.